Finitely presented groups with transcendental spectral radius: Proof of Theorem

-Our main observation is the following: \begin{thm} Let $(G,S)$ be a recursively presented group such that the spectral radius $\rho(G,S)$ is upper semi-computable.
-Consider a subset $W\subseteq S^*$ such that, for each $w\in W$, either $\bar w=e_G$ or the normal subgroup generated $\lla \bar w\rra_G$ is non-amenable.
+The main observation is \begin{thm} Let $(G,S)$ be a recursively presented group such that the spectral radius $\rho(G,S)$ is upper semi-computable.
+Consider a subset $W\subseteq S^*$ such that, for each $w\in W$, either $\bar w=e_G$ or the normal subgroup $\lla \bar w\rra_G$ is non-amenable.
 Then there exists an algorithm which, given a word $w\in W$, decides whether $\bar w=e_G$ or not. \end{thm}

 (In particular, if $W=S^*$, then $G$ has decidable word problem.)
 This theorem relies crucially on a classical result due to Kesten. \begin{thm}[{\cite{Kesten}}] Let $(G,S)$ be a marked group and $N\len G$ a non-amenable normal subgroup, then we have $\rho(G,S) < \rho(G/N,S)$. \end{thm}